leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

   - And when they do, that'll result in others coming to provide competing services
   - **I'm bullish on areas that haven't raised pricing and likely will.** When the incumbents do it'll create whitespace for new companies to come in with disruptive situation

 *LL - Unsure if I entirely understand Josh's last point here.
-It seemed he advocates for investing in areas where the incumbent can raise prices but hasn't, which would be opposite to how Buffett or perhaps a value investor would think.
-They'd prefer to invest in the incumbent that can take prices up but hasn't needed to yet.*
+It seems he advocates for investing in startups in areas where the incumbent can raise prices but hasn't, which would be opposite to how Buffett or perhaps a value investor would think.
+They'd prefer to invest in the incumbent that can take prices up but hasn't needed to yet, since that demonstrates latent customer value.*

 - The gap between reality and simulation is shrinking
   - Technologically we're better able to model and measure the world around us with greater resolution
   - The robots and tech that are navigating reality are using models, as we do
   - **The machine does not know the difference between a game simulation that is teaching it to drive and actually driving on the road**
   - All the things that fiction can invoke in you are entirely real, authentic reactions, but they are coming from something fake

+*LL - This is an interesting point, that since the machine understands the world in terms of however you're programming it, the machine doesn't care if you're feeding it real world data or fake data.
+It reacts in the same way.
+Similarly, humans are also programmed to react to stimulus.
+Whether that is real world data or fake stories, we can still react to it.
+Sometimes our reactions to fake stories might even be stronger than to real life issues, such as when a movie can make you cry but the news story of a death doesn't.
+I think the takeaway here is that humans are driven by stories."

 - If you think about finding opportunity between abundance and scarcity
   - In the late 90s everyone was producing blogs and providing information online, the scarce thing was being able to find that needle in the haystack, ergo Google was created